 Truthfully, if you can’t be happy here then you may need a change in your meds.

 Brilliant tip: If you plan to use your points to stay here book far in advance, this is a property with very high occupancy rates.

-Although it’s very much a family friendly property we saw it as more for a romantic getaway maybe because it’s in a slightly jungle-like setting, consists of only 98 suites, has a very European-seeming and lovely restaurant overlooking the beach and those great sunsets and a more refined dignity than is typical of most U.S. properties.
+Although it’s very much a family friendly property we saw it as more for a romantic getaway maybe because it’s in a slightly jungle-like setting, consists of only 98 suites, has a very European-seeming and lovely restaurant overlooking the beach and those great sunsets and a more refined dignity than is typical of most U.S. properties (at least in Florida).
 They have all of the amenities you might need; internet included in the rate, spa services, kitchenettes in all rooms, robes, slippers and tarantulas in the bed linens.
 (OK, once again not true, just trying to be sure you’re paying attention.)